Location and Directions

 Location

-The camp is located on the shores of the Wedzin Kwah and mouth of the Gosnell Creek.
-These are all tributary to the Skeena, Bulkley, and Babine Rivers.
-The proposed pipelines from Enbridge, and Pacific Trails Pipeline (Chevron), seek to cross the river at the exact points of our Pithouse, and Permaculture Garden that was built on the Unist’ot’en Territory of Talbits Kwah.
+The camp is located on the shores of the Wedzin Kwah and mouth of the Talbits Kwah.
+These are tributaries to the Skeena, Bulkley, and Babine Rivers.
+The Coastal Gaslink Pipeline was forced through and built underneath our sacred river, Wedzin Kwah, just a couple kilometres from our village and upstream of our water source.
+The proposed Pacific Trails Pipeline (Chevron) seeks to cross the river at the exact points of our Pithouse that was built on the Unist’ot’en Territory of Talbits Kwah.

 Place names